12 killed, 2 injured in road accident in Ujjain district

 Bhopal, Jan 29: Twelve people were killed and two others seriously injured in head-on collission between two cars in Ujjain district on Monday.

+According to news agency ANI, the mishap occurred near Ramgarh village.
 According to reports, the family were returning from a wedding in a van, which collided with another vehicle with such great impact that the van fell 50 feet away.

 Also read: Former Defence Minister George Fernandes, who visited Siachen 18 times, passes away in Delhi